CBB's monthly issue of treasury bills fully subscribed

 PHOTO

-This is issue No. 1901 (ISIN BH0002X12706) of Government Treasury Bills.
+This is issue No. 1892 (ISIN BH00035W6231) of Government Treasury Bills.
 With this, the total outstanding value of Government Treasury Bills is BD 2.110 billion.

 Disclaimer: The contents of this press release was provided from an external third party provider.
 This website is not responsible for, and does not control, such external content.
 This content is provided on an “as is” and “as available” basis and has not been edited in any way.
 Neither this website nor our affiliates guarantee the accuracy of or endorse the views or opinions expressed in this press release.